Sara-Tucker/python-notes/functions.md

 + - Open for reading and writing

 b - Binary file (image, video, compressed file)
 #Append b to one of the modes above.
-Ex: open('/pics/cat.jpg', rb)
+Ex: open('/pics/cat.jpg', 'rb')

 .read() method - Returns a string containing the content of the file